nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 | During command execution. | Easy to implement since `Command` already handle file matters. | Memory resource are wasted if the file is invalid. |
 | During parsing. | No memory resource wasted since invalid file will be detected early. | Decreases cohesion as `Parser` now has to handle file matters on top of parsing matters. |

-Having considered both of the approaches, we have decided to implement the first approach, **validate the script file during command execution** because we do not want to decrease the cohesion of Parser, and we find that the memory resource wasted is a worthy exchange for the cohesion preserved.
+Having considered both approach, we have decided to implement the first approach, **validate the script file during command execution** because we do not want to decrease the cohesion of Parser, and we find that the memory resource wasted is a worthy exchange for the cohesion preserved.

 <br/>

 Aspect: **The way user can specify the script file**

-As the command takes in a script file name, there is a need to decide on whether the user needs to include the file extension when they specify the script file to estimate.
+As the command takes in a script file name, there is a need to decide on whether the user needs to include the file extension as well.

 | Approach | Pros | Cons |
 | --- | --- | --- |